-While human rights and freedoms are generally upheld in Canada, there is a law against “Blasphemous Libel”.
-Strong constitutional protections probably make the prison sentence truly unenforceable, but the law remains on statue.
+While human rights and freedoms are generally upheld in Canada, there was a law against “Blasphemous libel” until December 2018.

-Section 296 of the Criminal Code says that “Blasphemous Libel” is an indictable offence and is punishable with imprisonment for a term not exceeding two years.
-The provision provides a “good faith and decent language” defence.
+Section 296 of the Criminal Code said that “Blasphemous Libel” is an indictable offence and is punishable with imprisonment for a term not exceeding two years.
+The provision provided a “good faith and decent language” defence, however it had been used to threaten prosecution against satire and criticism.
 A priest attempted to file charges against a cinema that screened Monty Python’s the Life of Brian in 1979, but Ontario’s Attorney General refused to prosecute.
-The last successful prosecution was in 1935.

 In 2016, over 7500 Canadians signed a Parliamentary e-Petition calling for the blasphemy law to be repealed. <petitions.parl.gc.ca/en/Petition/Details?Petition=e-382>